thaitype/kubricate-website/docs/v1/guide/how-to-guides/inject-secrets-sidecar.md

 **Related how-to guides:**
 - [Working with Secret Manager](./working-with-secret-manager) for basic secret injection
-- [Config Overrides](./config-overrides) for adding containers to your stacks
+- [Template Overrides](./template-overrides) for adding containers to your stacks